 Abel thought about his offering.
 With the highest part of his mind and the deepest part of his heart, Abel brought “a more excellent sacrifice than Cain.”

 Abel was not seeking a cheap way to gain favor with God.
 He brought his very best in faith as a response to God.

 “By faith Abel” gave God his very best and so should you.

 - Abel speaks about the possibility of divine approval.

 By faith Abel, “obtained a good report.”
 His righteousness is inspiring.
-Even though he was born under the fresh curse of sin here is a man that is able to please God.
+Even though he was born under the original curse of sin here is a man that is able to please God.

 God testified about Abel!
 Every believer can know God’s approval.

 In contrast, Cain points out the possibility of God’s disapproval.
 His offerings were not made in faith, and his life did not bring heartfelt worship.
 For without faith it is impossible to please God.
 Like Cain, you can fail to please God.

 Let me be clear.
 Your thoughtless and careless worship does not receive God’s approval.
 You cannot go through the motions of religion while mistreating others and receive God’s approval.
 Your gifts and service that you give grudgingly do not receive God’s approval.